 The Flag in the Wind comes to you every week thanks to the hard work of our regular volunteer contributors:

 Grant became Editor of the Scots Independent in February 2016.
 Grant’s work life is split between teaching at the University of Stirling and practicing as a political and public affairs consultant with a varied career in the SNP, industry, public and third sector.
 He first stood in a council election in 1999, fought the Anniesland by-election after Donald Dewar died and was elected to Glasgow City Council from 2007-12.
-His currently a Board member of the Scottish Fire & Rescue Service, Chartered Institute of Public Relations and Friends of the Earth.
+He has served on the Board of the Scottish Fire & Rescue Service, Chartered Institute of Public Relations and Friends of the Earth.
 He is a volunteer with Stirling City Radio.
 Brought up in Perthshire, he now lives in Stirling.

 Stephen first joined the SNP in 1966 and has been an active campaigner ever since.
-Now working as a Councillor in Falkirk, he brings his own quirky take on current events.
+Was a Councillor in Falkirk.
+He brings his own quirky take on current events.
 Having seen the highs and lows over almost 50 years, Stephen refuses to take either of them too seriously

 I used to work for Scottish Consortium for Learning Disabilities where I travelled to present to different organisations such as Scottish Government and National Autistic Society.
 I spoke about challenges and stigma I experienced in my journey getting into employment as someone with a learning disability, and how I overcame this

 And I have been working on radio for 14 year and I have been on radio Scotland a few times on some discussion panel and was on a Feature on a Radio Scotland Documentary young free single and Disability and been on Radio 4 listen in Project I work freelance with the Sunday Herald doing a column on the disability’s sports in Glasgow’s 2014 commonwealth games and also on the referendum.